Elementary commutator method for the Dirac equation with long-range perturbations: Settings and results

 then $\phi=0$ as a function on $\mathbb R^d$.
 In particular, the self-adjoint realization of $H$ has no eigenvalues outside $[m_-,m_+]$, i.e., $\sigma_{\mathrm{pp}}(H)\setminus [m_-,m_+]=\emptyset$. \end{theorem}

-\begin{remarks} \begin{enumerate} \item The function space $\mathcal B^*_0$ is optimal in the sense that there actually exists a non-trivial solution to \eqref{25071112} in $\mathcal B^*$, see Remark~\ref{251106} for the construction.
-The largest function space so far is $L^2_{-1/2}(\mathbb R^d)$ for $d=3$ due to Vogelsang~\cite{MR923045}, as far as the authors are aware of. \item As remarked in a useful survey by Ito--Yamada \cite{MR4098339}, if $q$ is smooth and purely electric, we can reduce it to the Schr\"odinger operator.
+\begin{remarks} \begin{enumerate} \item The function space $\mathcal B^*_0$ is optimal since we can in fact construct a non-trivial solution to \eqref{25071112} in $\mathcal B^*$ by using a WKB-type approximation and Corollary~\ref{cor:Sommerfeld-unique-result} below, see, e.g., \cite[Proposition~4.18]{MR4874313}.
+So far the largest space where the generalized eigenfunctions are absent is $L^2_{-1/2}(\mathbb R^d)$ for $d=3$ due to Vogelsang~\cite{MR923045}, as far as the authors are aware of.

+\item As remarked in a useful survey by Ito--Yamada \cite{MR4098339}, if $q$ is smooth and purely electric, we can reduce it to the Schr\"odinger operator.
 In fact, apply $\alpha^jp_j$ to \eqref{25071112} and use the identity \eqref{25071112} itself, and then we can deduce

 However, in general case it is not straightforward how to control $[\alpha_jp_j,q]$ since $\alpha_j$ and $q$ do not commute.
 We shall not go through this expression, but directly study the identity \eqref{25071112}. \end{enumerate} \end{remarks}